NuttapolCha/lod-workshop-go/README.md

 git checkout with-promotion
 ```

-Try to implement the *HandlePersonPurchaseProductsWithPromotion* then try to test if your code satisfy the requirements.
+Try to implement the *HandlePersonPurchaseProductsWithPromotion* then test if your code satisfy the requirements.

 ```sh
 make test